Friends of Ngong Road

 Communicating with Your Student

 The portal is the best way to communicate with your student.
 The “inbox” tab allows you to easily send and receive messages.
-We’ve recently added video capabilities, allowing you and your student to use your phone or computer’s webcam to send short videos to each other.
+We’ve recently added video capabilities.
+This allows you and your student to use your phone or computer’s webcam to send short videos to each other.
 Students love to see videos of their sponsors.

 Students receive messages and videos through the portal much sooner than handwritten letters.
-If you’re thinking about your student one night, this makes it so simple to quickly message them saying “I’ve been thinking about you.”
+Easily connect with your student anytime, sending a thoughtful “I’ve been thinking about you” message, simplifying your communication.

 More Enhancements